adlnet/xAPI-Spec/xAPI.md

 ### 7.6 Agent Profile API:
 The Agent Profile API is much like the State API, allowing for arbitrary key / document pairs to be saved which are related to an Agent.
-When using the profile API for manipulating documents, be aware of how the profileId parameter affects the semantics of the call.
+When using the Agent Profile API for manipulating documents, be aware of how the profileId parameter affects the semantics of the call.
 If it is included, the GET and DELETE methods will act upon a single defined document identified by "profileId".
 Otherwise, GET will return the available IDs, and DELETE will delete all state